bormaxi8080/starred/README.md

 - [EvilBytecode/PPID-Spoofing](https://github.com/EvilBytecode/PPID-Spoofing) - Parent Process ID Spoofing, coded in CGo.
 - [containers/skopeo](https://github.com/containers/skopeo) - Work with remote images registries - retrieving information, images, signing content
 - [KardinalAI/gorabbit](https://github.com/KardinalAI/gorabbit) - Simplify RabbitMQ operations in Go with Gorabbit, a high-level wrapper for the official Go RabbitMQ plugin.
 Enhance your messaging workflow with a more straightforward interface and robust mechanisms,
-- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data orchestration for developers.
-Create high fidelity synthetic data and sync it across your environments.
+- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data platform for developers.
+Anonymize your production data and sync it across your environments so that developers can safely use it.
 - [PuerkitoBio/gocrawl](https://github.com/PuerkitoBio/gocrawl) - Polite, slim and concurrent web crawler.
 - [andeya/pholcus](https://github.com/andeya/pholcus) - Pholcus is a distributed high-concurrency crawler software written in pure golang
 - [grafviktor/goto](https://github.com/grafviktor/goto) - A simple terminal SSH manager that provides you with an easy access to the list of your favorite SSH servers.
 Binaries included! 😉